 12. Accounts Payable Turnover

-The accounts payable turnover is a short-term liquidity percentage that can be used to measure the speed at which your company pays off suppliers.
+The accounts payable turnover is a short-term liquidity percentage that is used to measure the speed at which your company pays off suppliers.

 Accounts Payable Turnover = Total Supplier Purchases / Average Accounts Payable